 Mating takes place at any time of the year but mostly between February and April.
 Any fertilised eggs (blastocysts) are held in suspended animation until December when the fertilised eggs implant into the wall of the uterus and start to develop.
 The cubs are born eight weeks later (around mid-February).
-Because of delayed implantation and multiple opportune matings, it is perfectly possible the cubs born could have different fathers.
+Because of delayed implantation and multiple opportune matings, it is perfectly possible that the cubs born have different fathers.

 Usually 2 or 3 pink/grey cubs are born.
 They are about 12cm long and with closed eyes.
 They are suckled underground for up to 8 weeks and are weaned at around 12 weeks, after which they will get their adult teeth.
 They will be closely supervised by the group when they first appear above ground for a few weeks during the Spring.
-The cubs will hopefully weigh about 10kg by the winter but it is thought about 60% do not make it through the winter.
+The cubs will hopefully weigh about 10kg by the winter but it is thought about 60% do not make it through their first winter.

 A Year in the Life of a Badger

 January Activity quite low especially in heavy frosts.

 February Cubs are born.
 Mating begins.
 Territories are marked.

 March Clearing out and collection of bedding becomes obvious on spoil heaps.